 Does a minor need parental consent to attend therapy?

 The exact answer to this question varies by state.
 In Connecticut, therapy is considered an outpatient mental health treatment.
 The law states that minors must obtain consent from a parent or guardian for outpatient mental health treatment after 6 sessions.
 The exception to this is if the mental health provider deems parental consent a risk to the minor’s wellbeing.
 For example, if a suicidal minor has been in therapy for 6 sessions but makes it known that obtaining parental consent would mean terminating treatment, the therapist does not need to obtain consent.
-It would be too risky to the minor’s health.
+It would be too risky to the minor’s health and safety.

 There are other exceptions to parental consent as well.
 These are: